acmac/contracts/docs/ContinuousOrganisation.md

 #### Invest
 `function invest(uint256 _daiAmount, bytes memory signedData) public onlyWhenLive` is the function used for investing in the CO.
 It can only be called when the CO is LIVE and has two parameters:
 - _daiAmount - the amount of USD you want to invest
-- signedData - signiture by the whitelister.
+- signedData - signature by the whitelister.
 This signature only needs to be passed if the investor is not whitelisted.
 Through this signature we have combined the whitelisting and investment process.
 The message signed by the whitelister should be keccak256 of the investor address.

 This function has a set gasPrice to be called with in order to avoid front-running.